 If you’re not mentioned in a message, you can still read any message sent in a chat topic you’re a member of; however, you’ll be notified in different ways:

-If you’re mentioned directly (whether through @all, @here, or @yourname), you’ll see a numbered app badge in your dock indicating how may mentions you’ve received.
+If you’re mentioned directly (whether through @all, @here, or @yourname), you’ll see a numbered app badge in your dock indicating how many unread mentions you have.

 If your Favorite topics have unread messages (but you aren’t mentioned directly), you’ll see a dot.

-You’ll only see a badge if you’ve been mentioned directly.
+You’ll only see a badge for direct mentions.
 For messages you’re not mentioned in, you’ll need to open the app and view your list of topics to see the number of unread messages available.

-If you’ve been added to a topic that you’ll only use if you have a direct question, consider removing it from your Favorite topics.
+If you’ve joined to a topic that you’ll only use if you have a direct question, consider removing it from your Favorite topics.